CLICK HERE for a printable full page view of the rules.

 3. A protest made against an umpire for the interpretation of a rule or unjust ejection does not necessarily require the umpire to be present at the managers’ meeting.
 This will be determined by the league.

 4. A protest will be handled in the following manner: Protest will be handed to umpire with the $25.00 protest fee.
 Umpire will turn in the written protest and fee to league president or vice-president.
 The protest will be read to the council members and discussed.
 The council will have the final decision along with the input from the league president and vice president.
-The final decision will be announced at the following meeting.
+The final decision will be announced at the following meeting or sooner based on being able to contact council, (managers).
+Council, (Managers) will all be selected from divisions that are not part of the teams involved own division.
 The council’s decision is final at the time of the meeting and will not be up for discussion.
 The league president and vice-president cannot overturn a council’s decision.
 NO EXCEPTIONS.

 5. All teams will be required to submit ID pictures for every player on their rosters.
 E-mail ID pictures (with team name and player name) to the LAMSL Webmaster, Jose Reynoso: email@example.com.
 Every registered LAMSL player's ID picture must be submitted, whether they wish to be posted on the website or not.
 Failure to submit an ID picture will result in a forfeit if the opposing team protests due to lack of ID availability.
 LAMSL must have an ID picture on file if a player prefers not to have his picture posted on the league's website.
 (5/18/14)